Getting dizzy with all the experiences that you could add to your Japan bucket list?

 You can watch it from Tokyo Skytree, a hundred kilometres away, you can admire it during a beautiful sunrise from Chureito Pagoda and snap that perfect postcard view of Japan, or perhaps you can catch the first glimpse of it already from the airplane while descending towards Tokyo.

 Do you like it hardcore?
-Then why not watch the sunrise right from the summit – the official hiking season runs from the beginning of July to the end of August.
+Then why not watch the sunrise right from the summit!
+The official hiking season runs from the beginning of July to the end of August.

 Enjoy the freshest sushi in the world – and other food should be on your Japan bucket list

 All those mouth-watering teppanyaki, sukiyaki, okonomiyaki and other yaki and all the delicious ramen and udon and soba and other noodle delicacies and all the amazing sushi and sashimi and, oh my lucky taste buds, they are screaming with happiness ‘cos Japan is a gastronomic paradise!